Honda City: Fourth generation (GD/GE; 2002)

 The fourth-generation City (second-generation as a sedan) made its world debut at the Thailand International Motor Expo in Bangkok in November 2002.
 Development of the vehicle continued to be handled by Honda Thailand.
 It was launched in Japan as the Fit Aria on 20 December 2002, as a captive import sourced from Thailand.
 The word "aria" is a type of expressive melody, usually heard in opera.
 Honda chose the word, continuing its musical naming tradition used with the Honda Prelude, the Honda Accord, the Honda Ballade, the Honda Quint, and the Honda Concerto.
 It was offered as a four-wheel drive version.

 The City was initially launched with a twin-spark, lean burn ‘i-DSI’ engine producing 88PS that was primarily designed to provide outstanding fuel economy.
 The VTEC version was unveiled late in the fourth-generation City's lifespan in 2004.
-The VTEC trim of the City is offered with 15-inch alloy wheels compared to the 14-inch offered in the i-DSI and the rear brakes are solid discs on the VTEC variant instead of drums in the i-DSI.
+The VTEC variant of the City is offered with 15-inch alloy wheels compared to the 14-inch offered in the i-DSI and the rear brakes are solid discs on the VTEC variant instead of drums in the i-DSI.
 Also, the VTEC model uses a 7-speed Multimatic CVT automatic transmission.

 Facelift

 In September 2005, a facelifted version of the City was launched in Thailand, in October 2005 in Malaysia, and in November 2005 in Indonesia.
 In Thailand, it is known as the City ZX.
 The most significant changes are a new exterior (new front grille, new headlamps, new fog lights, new tail lights and bumpers).
 The front end has been extended forward by 65 mm while the rear has been extended by 15 mm.
 The side mirror is electronically foldable.
 Both the i-DSI and VTEC trim levels have 15-inch alloy wheels as standard equipment.
 The changes in interior are minor but it does include an armrest for the driver and additional map lights.
 The interior colour tone of the VTEC variant is now black.

 The L-series engine remained but the intake manifold has been repositioned, resulting in a 6 °C drop in the intake air temperature, the suspension has been upgraded as well.

 The City in India, Indonesia, Malaysia, Pakistan, the Philippines, Singapore and Thailand uses the CVT gearbox for both i-DSI and VTEC variants.
-The CVT gearbox simulates a 7-speed automatic transmission with Tiptronic style override using paddle shift buttons on the steering wheel itself.
+The CVT gearbox for the VTEC simulates a 7-speed automatic transmission with Tiptronic style override using paddle shift buttons on the steering wheel itself.

 The fourth generation was resurrected in China as the Everus S1, a new budget car brand for Honda models discontinued elsewhere.
 The S1 stopped production in 2014.